Here are the changes for the 2023 model year.

 The Ram 1500 has two special editions, Limited Elite—with a multifunction tailgate that includes a bed extender, as well as a special dial shifter and gauge cluster theme, upgraded heated/ventilated front leather seats, heated steering wheel, bright pedals, and suede headliner; and Ram RED on Limited Crew Cab, which is a charity vehicle and badge kit.
 The Ram 1500 SSV (police version) gained an optional 3.92 gear ratio and optional forward collision avoidance.

 Aside from vans, Ram has three basic vehicles: Ram 1500, Ram 2500/3500 pickups (“Heavy Duty”), and chassis cabs.
 An electric Ram will be shown in March-April 2023.
 The changes below are only to those vehicles, not the vans.

 There was no news on the Pacifica.
 No substantial changes were issued for the 300, though the SafetyTec group became optional on the base Touring model.
 The Hemi is still an option on the 300S.
 A special edition, 392-Hemi (6.4 liter) powered 300C is a final hurrah, with 2,200 cars to be made (2,000 for the US, 200 for Canada).

-Coming up: a new Jeep Cherokee, body code KM, for 2024 or 2025—the rumor mill has this on STLA Large, but it might surprise us and arrive on STLA Medium.
+Coming up: a new Jeep Cherokee, body code KM, for 2025—the rumor mill has this on STLA Large, but it might surprise us and arrive on STLA Medium.
 The Jeep Cherokee (not Grand Cherokee!) goes away at the end of February 2023, and its plant goes into stasis for a while.

 For 2024, Jeep will have an electric Recon and Wagoneer S (for Small?) model built in North America.
 These appear to be on STLA Large, are about the same size, and will probably be made in Ontario.
 Wagoneer S has a footprint slightly smaller than Grand Cherokee, but with more interior space.
-It appears that Wagoneer is being developed as a sub-brand competing with Range Rover.
+Wagoneer seems to be a sub-brand competing with Range Rover.
 (The 2024 Jeep Wagoneer will also have a 4xe version, according to Automotive News).